microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_securitycenter/_index.md

 Now that you have successfully onboarded Azure Defender, you will get recommendations to help you protect your resources, including your Azure Arc enabled servers.
 Azure Defender will then periodically analyze the security state of your Azure resources to identify potential security vulnerabilities.

-Azure Security Center will collect data from your Arc enabled servers to monitor for security vulnerabilities and threats.
+Azure Defender will collect data from your Arc enabled servers to monitor for security vulnerabilities and threats.
 The data collection will allow greater visibility into missing updates, non-secure OS settings, endpoint protection status, health and threat protection.
 You will get recommendations even if you do not provision an agent, however to fully benefit it is recommended to install the Log Analytics agent.
-The agent will read security-related configurations and event logs from the Arc enabled server and send the data to the corresponding Log Analytics workspace where you enabled Azure Security Center.
+The agent will read security-related configurations and event logs from the Arc enabled server and send the data to the corresponding Log Analytics workspace where you enabled Azure Defender.
 To install the agent on your Arc enabled server you can use the extension management feature as it is described [here](https://github.com/microsoft/azure_arc/blob/main/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_mma_arm/_index.md) or by configuring policies as shown [here](https://github.com/microsoft/azure_arc/blob/main/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_policies_mma/_index.md)

->**Note: it may take upto 30 minutes for your Azure Arc enabled server to be shown in Azure Security Center Dashboard**
+>**Note: it may take upto 30 minutes for your Azure Arc enabled server to be shown in Azure Defender Dashboard**

 * Once you have configured your workspace and deployed the MMA agent, using the [Azure Portal](https://portal.azure.com/) navigate to Azure Security Center.
 In the "Inventory" section under "VM and Servers", ASC will provide you with an overview of all the discovered security recommendations for your VMs and computers, including Azure VMs, Azure Classic VMs, servers and **Azure Arc Machines**.

     ![Screenshot showing Azure Security Center Inventory](./04.png)

-* Select your Azure Arc enabled server, ASC will provide security recommendation.
+* Select your Azure Arc enabled server, Azure Defender will provide security recommendation.
 Each of them will include:
   * A short description of what is being recommended.
   * A secure score impact.
   * The remediation steps to carry out in order to implement the recommendation.
 For specific recommendations, you may also get a ***Quick Fix*** that enables you to quickly remediate a recommendation on multiple resources.